Characterizing Streaming Decidability of CSPs via Non-Redundancy: Abstract

 We study the single-pass streaming complexity of deciding satisfiability of Constraint Satisfaction Problems (\textsf{CSPs}).
 A \textsf{CSP} is specified by a constraint language $\Gamma$, that is, a finite set of $k$-ary relations over the domain $[q] = \{0, \dots, q-1\}$.
 An instance of $\mathsf{CSP}(\Gamma)$ consists of $m$ constraints over $n$ variables $x_1, \ldots, x_n$ taking values in $[q]$.
 Each constraint $C_i$ is of the form $\{R_i,(x_{i_1} + \lambda_{i_1}, \ldots, x_{i_k} + \lambda_{i_k})\}$, where $R_i \in \Gamma$ and $\lambda_{i_1}, \ldots, \lambda_{i_k} \in [q]$ are constants; it is satisfied if and only if $(x_{i_1} + \lambda_{i_1}, \ldots, x_{i_k} + \lambda_{i_k}) \in R_i$, where addition is modulo $q$.
 In the streaming model, constraints arrive one by one, and the goal is to determine, using minimum memory, whether there exists an assignment satisfying all constraints.

 For $k$-\textsf{SAT}, Vu (TCS 2024) proves an optimal $\Omega(n^k)$ space lower bound, while for general \textsf{CSPs}, Chou, Golovnev, Sudan, and Velusamy (JACM 2024) establish an $\Omega(n)$ lower bound; a complete characterization has remained open.
 We close this gap by showing that the single-pass streaming space complexity of $\mathsf{CSP}(\Gamma)$ is precisely governed by its \emph{non-redundancy}, a structural parameter introduced by Bessiere, Carbonnel, and Katsirelos (AAAI 2020).
-The non-redundancy $\mathsf{NRD}_n(\Gamma)$ is the maximum number of constraints over $n$ variables such that every constraint $C$ is \emph{non-redundant}, i.e., there exists an assignment satisfying all constraints except $C$.
+The non-redundancy $\mathsf{NRD}_n(\Gamma)$ is the maximum number of constraints over $n$ variables such that every constraint is \emph{non-redundant}, i.e., omitting it strictly expands the set of satisfying assignments.
 We prove that the single-pass streaming complexity of $\mathsf{CSP}(\Gamma)$ is characterized, up to a logarithmic factor, by $\mathsf{NRD}_n(\Gamma)$.
 We also extend this characterization to \emph{positive} Boolean \textsf{CSPs}, i.e., instances in which no additive shifts are applied, a class that includes graph $2$-colorability (equivalently, bipartiteness) as a canonical example.

 A key ingredient in our lower bound proof is a binary relation $\mathcal{E}$ on the set of assignments $[q]^n$, where $(a, b) \in \mathcal{E}$ if every instance satisfied by $a$ is also satisfied by $b$.
 While it is immediate that $\mathcal{E}$ is reflexive and transitive, its symmetry, which would make it an equivalence relation, is non-trivial.
 We show that $\mathcal{E}$ is an equivalence relation for general \textsf{CSPs}, and for positive Boolean \textsf{CSPs} when excluding the two \emph{constant assignments} ($0^n$ and $1^n$).
 We believe this equivalence structure could be of independent interest.